w33zl3p00tch/floc/README.md

 Different buffer sizes than the default of 1 megabyte can be set by adding the ```-buffersize``` flag which currently only supports a value in kilobytes.
 This will become more flexible.

-If you are using macOS, you'll probly run into an "Operation not permitted" error if your target device contains a readable filesystem and is currently mounted.
+If you are using macOS, you'll probably run into an "Operation not permitted" error if your target device contains a readable filesystem and is currently mounted.
 To fix this, don't eject the device in Finder but unmount it on the commandline like so:
 ```
 sudo diskutil unmount /dev/diskX
 ```